edoatley/primes/README.md

 **NOT ONE** test failed that Randoop generated

 In contrast the real tests had the tests generating primes 1-10 failing by not counting 5 as prime (as 5%3 == 2)

+#Reports

+Added a few reports

+- Mutation testing
+- CVE scan
+- JMH report from test written to check performance of BruteForcePrimeGenerator